gitter-badger/admin-docs/docs/source/update.rst

 Start Effektif
 --------------
 When you have successfully installed the new Effektif version and verified that the configuration files are up-to-date, you can restart the Effektif system.
 Refer to chapter :ref:`starting-effektif` for more information on how to start Effektif.

+During the first startup the Effektif system will migrate the database if there are any outstanding schema changes.
+Therefore, the startup might take a short while depending on the size of your database.
+If the system doesn't become available again within minutes, please check the Effektif log file for any new error reports.

 Restore an older version
 ------------------------